charmed-kubernetes/kubernetes-docs/pages/k8s/keepalived.md

     In this example, we add two additional units for a total of three:
     ```bash
     juju add-unit kubeapi-load-balancer -n 2
     ```

+1. Check for correct functionality by using kubectl and verifying it returns results.
+You can also check the SANs listed in the certificate returned by the VIP.
+    ```bash
+    kubectl get pods --all-namespaces
+    openssl s_client -connect $VIP:443 | openssl x509 -noout -text
+    ```

 Note that the `keepalived` application is a